Utilising Your Policy – Outpatient Cover

 - 5 min read

-If you have a private medical insurance (PMI) policy for yourself, your family, or your employees, understanding your coverage is essential to ensure you get the most from it.
+If you have a private medical insurance (PMI) policy for yourself, your family, or your employees, understanding your cover is essential to ensure you get the most from it.
 One key area to focus on is outpatient cover, which can significantly impact your overall healthcare experience.

 What is Outpatient Cover?